lucatume/function-mocker/README.md

     }
 }

+// file LoggerTest.php

+use \tad\FunctionMocker\FunctionMocker;
 class InternaFunctionReplacementTest extends \PHPUnit\Framework\TestCase {
     /**
      * It should log the correct message
      * @test